Full-time MBA programme content

 - a series of skills workshops and masterclasses

 The culmination of the multi-project suite.
 Work in groups with a corporate client on a detailed business challenge.

 "The multi-project suite is a big differentiator for Bath.
 Instead of just doing one big dissertation, we do five independent projects, providing a much broader experience.
 I have worked with three companies, ranging from a large corporate, to a travel start-up and an award-winning app."

-The core modules give you a firm grounding in the fundamental areas of business.
+We’ve designed our core modules to give you a solid foundation in the fundamental areas of business.
 These six modules are worth one third of your degree (36 credits).

 Gain an in-depth appreciation of strategic management thinking and decision-making.
 You'll explore strategy issues and how to resolve them.
 You will also develop your strategic thinking, analysis and judgement skills.

 An introduction to the theory and practice of marketing management.
 Learn to recognise the complexity of buying behaviour in global markets, investigate managerial practices in marketing and develop a contingent approach to markets and managerial options.